bakuzan/crazy-diamond/README.md

 For server:

+1. Run `pip install -r requirements.txt` to get packages
-1. Start the server `python ./server/app.py`
+2. Start the server `python ./server/app.py`
-2. Process should be listening at `http://localhost:5050`
+3. Process should be listening at `http://localhost:5050`

 For client:

-1. Go down a level into the client folder `cd ./client/`
+1. Run `npm install` to get node_modules
 2. Run `npm run start`
 3. Navigate to `http://localhost:8080`